Montenegro Climate - Year-Round Guide for Weather in Montenegro

 Montenegro weather in winter

-Being a Mediterranean country, it is safe to say that Montenegro weather in winter does not get brutal.
+Being a Mediterranean country, it is safe to say that the Montenegro weather in winter does not get brutal.
 In fact, the temperatures range between 0 and 15 degrees, most of the time.
 Winter time in Montenegro can be perfect to spend time outside, with your jacket on, of course.

-Of course, not everything is perfect as sometimes rain keeps falling for eternity, making the landscape lush with green.
+Of course, not everything is perfect, as sometimes rain keeps falling for eternity, making the landscape lush with green.
 The counterweight to rain is a north wind that actually ensures the absence of rain, but nevertheless requires additional layers.

 Montenegro weather in the mountains

-In the beginning we already mentioned that Montenegro climate depends mainly on country’s geography, which is highly evident in the Montenegro mountains, whose interior is entirely different from the shore.
+In the beginning, we already mentioned that the Montenegro climate depends mainly on the country’s geography, which is highly evident in the Montenegro mountains, whose interior is entirely different from the shore.
 The Montenegro weather in the mountains remains cool even during the summer, which can be a welcoming change for everybody who needs a break from the summer heat, and here is where you can do exactly that.

-Recharge your batteries in Žabljak
+Recharge your batteries in a pleasant Žabljak climate

-A day trip to Lovćen
+Experience the fresh Montenegro climate on A day trip to Lovćen

 Sun peeking through the clouds